bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 So Here we have a little model of how this works.
 So we create this little agreement here in the middle.
 The agreement, the purchase part here in orange at the bottom is held on chain in multisig.
-The delivery for The terms of delivery are held through the pool account.
+The terms of delivery are held through the pool account.
 So the hash rate gets pointed here from the miner to a pool where eventually a coinbase hits the pool and the payout goes to a mining pool account.
 And that's where this part of the agreement comes into play.
-And finally, you can actually obviously remove your funds from your account model to the next model.
-So you have your hot dog shape.
+And finally, you can actually obviously remove your funds from your account model to the next model, so you have your [inaudible] shape.
 And the way in which we actually are able to ensure that that delivery is happening is that we have a proxy that we can read that the hash rate is getting delivered to that pool account.
 So we have a demo running right now, which you can sign up using this QR code, which I'll give another link to in a second.
 This is the basic flow of what's happening with our model, but basically, we have an event-driven system where as soon as you make a payment to us, we'll switch a hash rate that is currently pointed elsewhere on our proxy straight to your guys' pool account, the pool account that you have registered with us and our database.